Workers' Party of Belgium: Ideology and positions

 The party is variously described as socialist and/or Marxist, with sources also variously describing it as left-wing or far-left.
 It is the furthest left party represented in the Belgian Federal Parliament.

 The party advocates for strengthening workers' rights, increasing pensions, and decreasing the retirement age to 65, and supports expanding social programs and the welfare state.
 It supports increasing taxes on the wealthy and corporations.
 It is opposed to austerity and neoliberalism.

 A central part of the party's program is the "social climate revolution", which seeks to combat both climate change and social inequality.

 Although the party is in favor of greater ecological policies, the party has been in opposition to restrictions on individual car use, including opposing low emissions zones in Antwerp city center, paid parking in Schaerbeek, and increased fines for illegal parking in Liège.
 Despite this, the party also advocates for expanding public transit and making public transit free.

 Elected representatives and full-time staff observe a pay cap indexed to the wages of a "skilled worker", and the excess is donated to the party.

 Foreign policy

 The party abstained from the vote condemning the 2022 Russian invasion of Ukraine in the Chamber of Representatives.
 According to PTB MP Nabil Boukili, "the diplomatic way is the only possible way to avoid a war".
 Party spokesman Raoul Hedebouw said he condemns the invasion of Ukraine but does not think NATO should be part of the solution.

 According to political scientist Steven Van Hecke, in terms of foreign policy, parties such as the PVDA have both a pacifist and a socioeconomic agenda.
-For its socioeconomic agenda the PVDA often looks back nostalgically to Soviet communism, where the emphasis was on respect for the working class and rejection of market capitalism.
-Radical opposition parties tend to be dogmatic and reluctant to change course, according to Van Hecke, because they like to present themselves as principled.
-For example, the PVDA has difficulty distancing itself from the People's Republic of China.